Mause/crowdfunding_back_end/README.md

 ![]( {{ ./relative/path/to/your/schema/image.png }} )

+### A link to the deployed project.

+### A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.

+### A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.

+## A screenshot of Insomnia, demonstrating a token being returned.

+## Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).

 ## Project Requirements

 Your crowdfunding project must:

 - [ ] Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React.
 - [ ] Have a cool name, bonus points if it includes a pun and/or missing vowels.
 See https://namelix.com/ for inspiration. <sup><sup>(Bonus Points are meaningless)</sup></sup>
 - [ ] Have a clear target audience.
 - [ ] Have user accounts.
 A user should have at least the following attributes: